ibm-cloud-docs/sap-powervs/reference-shared-responsibilities.md

 - For the overall terms of use, see [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).
 - For more information about the shared responsibilities for each Financial Services Validated service, see [Responsibilities for operating services in your deployment](/docs/framework-financial-services?topic=framework-financial-services-shared-responsibilities) in {{site.data.keyword.framework-fs_full}}.

-Review the following section for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use the Power Virtual Server for SAP HANA deployable architecture.
+Review the following section for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use the {{site.data.keyword.powerSysFull}} for SAP HANA deployable architecture.

 ## Incident and operations management
 {: #incident-and-ops}